Proce2/Proce2/README.md

-I'm a software engineer with a background in Industrial Engineering.
+Hello 👋, I'm a software engineer with a background in Industrial Engineering.
 I work across a variety of tech tools.
 I enjoy building small tools that improve my day-to-day tasks and the way I work.

 #### 🚀 About My Journey